Sign Following Robot with ROS in MATLAB

 Create publishers and subscribers to relay messages to and from the robot simulator over ROS network.
 You need subscribers for the image and odometry data.
 To control the robot, set up a publisher to send velocity commands using

 Define the image processing color threshold parameters.
-Each row defines the threshold values for the different colors.
+Each row defines the threshold values for the corresponding color.

 colorThresholds = [100 255 0 55 0 50; ... % Red 0 50 50 255 0 50; ... % Green 0 40 0 55 50 255]'; % Blue

-This example provides an example helper MATLAB Stateflow® chart that takes in the image size, coordinates from processed image, and the robot odometry poses.
-The chart provides linear and angular velocity to drive the robot based on these inputs.
+This example provides a helper MATLAB Stateflow® chart that takes as inputs the image size, coordinates from a processed image, and robot odometry poses.
+The chart returns the linear and angular velocity to drive the robot.

 Run Control Loop

 Run the controller to receive images and move the robot to follow the sign.
 The controller performs these steps:

 Get the latest image and odometry message from the ROS network.